 Defender for Identity is integrated with Defender for Cloud Apps to extend protection to cloud apps.
 You can use Defender for Cloud Apps to create session policies that protect your files on download.
 For example, you can automatically set view-only permissions on any file downloaded by specific types of users.

-Azure AD Application Proxy lets users access on-premises web applications from remote clients.
+Microsoft Entra Application Proxy lets users access on-premises web applications from remote clients.
 With Application Proxy, you can monitor all sign-in activities for your applications in one place.

 - Zero Trust security